Dynamics of scrape-off layer filaments in detached conditions: Filament evolution

 To put these results further into context, the scan has been extended to more densities, as shown in fig.~\ref{f:peakfull}

 The density dependence of filaments of $\delta_\perp=20$\,mm has already been discussed in section~\ref{s:de}.
 The trend is the same for larger filaments as well, while small filaments (10\,mm and smaller) show a monotonic decrease with increasing density.
 In attached conditions the critical size $\delta^*$ decreases with increasing density.
 This is in contrast to our previous study, where a increase with increasing density was observed.
 The main difference between the two studies is, that here the energy influx was kept constant, whereas in the previous study, the upstream temperature was kept constant~\cite{schworer18a}.
 In the case of a fixed heat flux, an increased density results in an decreased temperature, due to pressure conservation.
 It seems thus that the decreasing temperature reduces the critical sizes stronger, then the density increases the critical size.
 As detachment is reached, the critical size $\delta^*$ shifts dramatically to larger sizes.
 This can be explained by the suppression of sheath currents, which allows larger filaments to reach higher velocities.
 As larger filaments are faster, the critical size is shifted towards larger sizes.
-Fig.~\ref{f:peakfull} contains also a plot of the critical size plotted against the respective density.
+Fig.~\ref{f:peakfull2} shows the plot of the critical size plotted against the respective density.
 The critical size was determined by fitting a quadratic function against the radial velocity versus logarithm of the perpendicular size using gnuplot~\cite{gnuplot503}.
 In the \dens{64} case the critical size is further increased with respect to the \dens{48} case, which is already detached.
-This demonstrates the importance of how far the detachment has moved toward the X-point, which roughly linearly increases the collisionality integrated along the flux tube.
+This demonstrates the importance of how far the detachment has moved upstream, which roughly linearly increases the collisionality integrated along the flux tube.

-For experimentally observed filaments, it is expected that filaments in detached conditions are generally slower than in fully attached conditions, however not a simple relationship with detachment is expected, but rather filament size $\delta_\perp$ with respect to the critical size $\delta^*$ needs to be taken into account.
+Based on these results, it is expected that for experimentally observed filaments in detached conditions are generally slower than in fully attached conditions, however not a simple relationship with detachment is expected, but rather filament size $\delta_\perp$ with respect to the critical size $\delta^*$ needs to be taken into account.